Murder of Nori Jones: Trial

+The actual trial was delayed for a long time due to questions regarding Compher's mental competency, and the difficulty of finding witnesses for such an old case.

+In 2022, the death penalty was taken off the table due to concerns regarding his "mental stability".

+The trial started on February 20-23, 2024.

 The prosecution revealed there was a "1 in 93 trillion" chance that the DNA found at the scene could belong to someone other than Compher.
 The wounds found on Jones indicated she had fought back against her assailant.
 The first two witnesses called to the stand at trial recalled what they encountered after stepping into the house.
 They spotted a ring they knew belonged to Jones.
 A friend of Jones explained that the ring symbolized her "promise" to marry her boyfriend one day.
 She also mentioned that Jones wore it in an effort to deter men from approaching her in public.
 There were instances of harassment that these key witnesses were aware of, but they had never heard of Compher at any time.

 The defense was skeptical that the DNA evidence was sufficient and argued that Compher had no motive to commit the murder.
 They pushed an alternative theory that there was circumstantial evidence for there to be another suspect.
 In a questionable move, Compher's defense singled out Brian Draper and Torey Adamcik, the perpetrators of the murder of Cassie Jo Stoddart in September 2006 as possible suspects and had them transported to Pocatello for the trial.
 Neither Draper nor Adamcik testified and were subsequently returned to the Idaho Department of Correction in Kuna.

+After a 10-day trial, and 4 hours of deliberation, the jury convicted Compher of 1st-degree murder on March 4, 2024.

+On March 6, 2025, Compher was sentenced to life in prison without parole.
+The judge reasoned that Compher clearly felt no remorse, meanwhile Compher himself maintained his innocence while angrily telling off everyone in the room.

+After being sentenced, he was moved from the Bannock County Jail to the Saguaro Correctional Center.